Helping or Hurting Animals?

 • They do not employ a single professional dog trainer or behavioral specialist, so large dogs, like German Shepherds, Rottweilers and Bully breeds are frequently euthanized without a proper health or behavioral assessment.

-• On 7/9/24 the Conshohocken shelter was cited by OSHA for black mold in the “feline isolation room,” a room where the shelter keeps sick cats and kittens with health issues, like upper respiratory infections.
+• In July ‘24, the Conshohocken shelter was cited by OSHA for black mold in the “feline isolation room,” a room where the shelter keeps sick cats and kittens with health issues, like upper respiratory infections.
 Staff claim that they have been informing management of the presence of black mold since 2017.

 • The MCSPCA does not have a dog foster program because they consider it to be “an insurance liability.”
 Other local rescue organizations have deemed the MCSPCA to be a “concentration camp for dogs.”